-Last month saw the opening of Farzi Café in London’s Haymarket, which is promising to change the Indian dining scene by bringing Indian cuisine back “in-Vogue” with a modernist approach, offering diners a tapas style menu in a high energy restaurant space, coupled with a relaxed atmosphere.
+The new year got off to a promising start on the culinary scene here in London, with the opening of Farzi Café in London’s Haymarket in January.
+The restaurant is promising to change the Indian dining scene by bringing Indian cuisine back “in-Vogue” with a modernist approach, offering diners a tapas style menu in a high energy restaurant space, coupled with a relaxed atmosphere.

 The first Farzi Café opened in 2014 in New Delhi and caused quite a stir in the city.
 It was unheard of to transform classic dishes with then new cutting-edge molecular techniques, served with their rather unique panache and style, squarely aimed at Millennials.
 Today, in 2019, there are now nine successful sites situated across India and one in Dubai.
 This new opening in London is the tenth addition to the family.